SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 # 99. - *Metamagic Adept* © [UB]

-You learn two metamagic options of your choice from the sorcerer class and gain half your proficiency bonus rounded up in sorcery points to spend on it.
+You learn two metamagic options of your choice from the sorcerer class and gain half your proficiency bonus (rounded down) in sorcery points to spend on it.

 # 100. - Might of the Iron Legion [SOL]